Homelessness Frequently Asked Questions (FAQ)

 State and Federal Regulatory Issues

-The City’s ability to enforce its current camping regulations at the Mahon Creek Area encampment (including Andersen Drive) is limited due to an ongoing federal lawsuit which is based on claims brought under the “state-created-danger” doctrine via the Fourteenth Amendment and under the Americans with Disabilities Act.
-The Grant’s Pass decision reversed the Ninth Circuit Court of Appeals’ ruling that Grants Pass violated the “cruel and unusual punishments” clause of the Eighth Amendment, when they prohibited camping on public property.
-The City was sued on the basis that implementation of our camping regulations constituted a “state created danger”, and since the Grants Pass decision was based on “cruel and unusual punishments” and not “state created danger” the Grant’s Pass decision does not provide the City with any immediate relief.
+The City’s ability to enforce its current camping regulations at the Mahon Creek Area encampment (including Andersen Drive) was limited due to an ongoing federal lawsuit which was based on claims brought under the “state-created-danger” doctrine via the Fourteenth Amendment and under the Americans with Disabilities Act.
+The Grant’s Pass decision reversed the Ninth Circuit Court of Appeals’ ruling that Grants Pass violated the “cruel and unusual punishments” clause of the Eighth Amendment when they prohibited camping on public property.
+The City was sued on the basis that implementation of our camping regulations constituted a “state-created danger,” and since the Grants Pass decision was based on “cruel and unusual punishments” and not a “state created danger,” the Grant’s Pass decision did not provide the City with any immediate relief.

-The City anticipates the lawsuit will be dismissed in the coming weeks.
-If/when the lawsuit is dismissed, the City’s plan is to begin implementing the existing camping regulations; Ordinance (SRMC 19.50).
-However, the City still faces legal risk in doing so, and unfortunately it is probable that another lawsuit may be filed against the City.
-If this happens, a federal judge would consider whether or not to grant a temporary restraining order (TRO).
-If a TRO is ordered, then the City would be blocked from implementing its camping regulations and would not be able to move campers until the judge determines if they will take the case up or not.
+However, the City still faces legal risks in implementing the new camping regulations; unfortunately, another lawsuit may be filed against the City.
+If this happens, a federal judge may consider whether or not to grant a temporary restraining order (TRO).
+If a TRO is ordered, the City would be blocked from implementing its camping regulations and would not be able to move campers until the judge determines if they will take the case up or not.
 This process can take a matter of months as the City must conform our timeline based on the court’s calendar availability.

 2. What does the Governor's Executive Order mean for encampments in San Rafael?

-The Governor’s recent Executive Order instructs only State agencies to adopt policies that prioritize humane removal of encampments, including conducting site assessments, providing advance notice, offering outreach services, and personal property storage for at least 60 days.
-The order encourages local governments to follow these same guidelines which the City intends to do; however, due to the lawsuit we are still significantly constrained.
+The Governor’s recent Executive Order only instructs State agencies to adopt policies that prioritize the humane removal of encampments, including conducting site assessments, providing advance notice, offering outreach services, and personal property storage for at least 60 days.
+The order encourages local governments to follow these guidelines, which the City intends to do.

-For San Rafael, the order encourages the City to do what it already is doing in regard to the humane removal of encampments.
-As discussed in the other FAQs, the City conducts regular camp site assessments to abate illegally constructed structures in the public right of way and City parks.
-Under this process and the City’s camping regulations, we provide advance notice and coordinate outreach services prior to dismantling structures.
+For San Rafael, the order encourages the City to continue its practice of humanely removing encampments.
+As discussed in the other FAQs, the City conducts regular campsite assessments to abate illegally constructed structures in the public right of way and City parks.
+Under this process and the City’s camping regulations, we provide advance notice and coordinate outreach services before dismantling structures.
 The City also provides for personal property storage for 90 days.

-The City of San Rafael remains committed to finding solutions that honor the dignity of every person living in San Rafael, while at the same time preserving the accessibility and cleanliness of our shared public spaces something that is crucial for the well-being of everyone who calls our city home.
+The City of San Rafael remains committed to finding solutions that honor the dignity of every person living in San Rafael while preserving the accessibility and cleanliness of our shared public spaces, which is crucial for the well-being of everyone who calls our city home.

 Local Legal and Regulatory Issues

-The City has the ability to prohibit camping at certain public properties, which currently include all City owned open space properties as well as Albert Park, Boyd Park, the Falkirk Cultural Center, City parking garages, and a portion of Lindaro Street.
+The City can prohibit camping at certain public properties, which currently include all City-owned open space properties, in addition to Albert Park, Boyd Park, the Falkirk Cultural Center, City parking garages, and a portion of Lindaro Street.

-Through on-going camp site inspections, the City also regularly enforces and abates illegally constructed structures in the public right of way and in City parks.
-To date, the City has successfully abated forty of these structures, resulting in the removal of over thirty tons of material from encampments in the last few months.
+Through ongoing campsite inspections, the City also regularly enforces and abates illegally constructed structures in the public right of way and City parks.
+To date, the City has successfully abated forty of these structures, removing over thirty tons of material from encampments in the last few months.
 The City recently noticed nine newly constructed structures along Andersen Drive that must be dismantled by July 31st.
-If the structures are not removed and replaced with a tent only, the City will seek an order to abate the structure via an administrative hearing scheduled for August 20th, which are being conducted by retired Superior Court judge Beverly Wood.
+If the structures are not removed and replaced with a tent only, the City will seek an order to abate the structure via an administrative hearing scheduled for August 20th, conducted by retired Superior Court judge Beverly Wood.
 This is a standard administrative process required under the City’s Municipal Code.

-The City does conduct bi-weekly clean-ups of the Mahon Creek Path area encampment (along Andersen Drive and the path).
-For the City to remove trash and debris, individuals experiencing homelessness must be present and not claim an item as their own personal property.
-If the City were to dispose of these items without consent, the City be sued, which would further exacerbate the already existing legal challenges facing the City.
+The City conducts bi-weekly clean-ups of the Mahon Creek Path area encampment (along Andersen Drive and the path).
+For the City to remove trash and debris, individuals experiencing homelessness must be present and not claim an item as their personal property.
+If the City were to dispose of these items without consent, the City may be sued, further exacerbating the already existing legal challenges facing the City.

 The City cannot deprive someone of their personal property without providing “due process of law.”
 One element of due process is adequate notice.
-If an individual is present when debris removal/clean-up efforts are occurring, they can be given a choice of taking their personal belongings with them or abandoning them.
+If an individual is present when debris removal/clean-up efforts occur, they can choose to take their personal belongings with them or abandon them.
 But if an individual is not present, case law requires that the City either post a notice on the site before disposing of the personal property or post the site with a notice that all property has been seized and stored so that the individual can retrieve the property within a reasonable time frame.
-The City provides for the storage of this property for up to 90 days, in accordance with the City’s guidelines for removal and storage of unattended personal property.
+The City provides for the storage of this property for up to 90 days, in accordance with the City’s guidelines for the removal and storage of unattended personal property.

-The accumulation of belongings can be a coping mechanism for some individuals with severe mental heath issues who are experiencing homelessness.
-The planned sanctioned camping site will have security personnel and weekday service provider support that will manage items brought into the camp.
-Participants residing in the camp will need to keep their belongings inside their tent and keep a clean communal area free of debris.
+The accumulation of belongings can be a coping mechanism for some individuals with severe mental health issues who are experiencing homelessness.
+The planned sanctioned camping site will have security personnel and weekday service provider support to manage items brought into the camp.
+Participants residing in the camp must keep their belongings inside their tents and keep a clean communal area free of debris.

 The City provides updates by email in its homelessness e-newsletter, which you can sign up for on our Homelessness Department main page.